-Governance body Lead and other membership information Sustainability / climate agenda frequency Purpose and responsibilities related to sustainability- and climate-related issues o Topics considered in 2023 Supports the GEB Lead for Sustainability and Impact with carrying out her responsibilities.
-Consists of the Chief Sustainability and Social Impact offices, headed by the CSO and the Head Social Impact, respectively, with the CSO responsible for driving the implementation of the Group-wide sustainability and impact strategy, and the Head Social Impact responsible for driving and implementing the firm's social impac strategy.
-Sustainability and Climate Task Force (the SCTF) The GEB Lead for Sustainability and Impact and the CSO Quarterly As the cross-divisional, and cross-functional authority for sustainability and climate governance, as well as the Group's sustainability and climate governance body, the SCTF's role includes agreeing on the actions required to achieve our firm's sustainability and climate strategy, monitoring progress against that strategy and providing assurances to the GEB that UBS manages climate risk and opportunities in a proper manner.
-Impact. - Setup of the Sustainability and Climate Initiative Draft Sustainability Report 2023 Regional governance Climate action plan (incl. net zero).
+Governance body Lead and other membership information Sustainability / climate agenda frequency Purpose and responsibilities related t sustainability- and climate-related issues o Topics considered in 2023 Supports the GEB Lead for Sustainability and Impact with carrying out her responsibilities.
+Consists of the Chief Sustainability and Social Impact offices, headed by the CSO and the Head Social Impact respectively, with the CSO responsible for driving the implementation of the Group-wide sustainability and impact strategy, and the Head Social Impact responsible for driving and implementing the firm's social impact strategy. • Sustainability and Climate Task Force (the SCTF) The GEB Lead for Sustainability and Impact and the CSO Quarterly As the cross-divisional, and cross- functional authority for sustainability and climate governance, as well as the Group's sustainability and climat governance body, the SCTF's role includes agreeing on the actions required to achieve our firm's sustainability and climate strategy, monitoring progress against that strategy and providing assurances to the GEB that UBS manages climate risk and opportunities in a proper manner.
+Impact. e - Setup of the Sustainability and Climate Initiative. - Draft Sustainability Report 2023. - Regional governance. - Climate action plan (incl. net zero).
 ESG Disclosure Forum The Sustainability CFO Co-chaired by the Head Corporate Responsibility (the Chief Sustainability Office) Every six weeks Identifies, oversees and coordinates sustainability-related reporting and disclosure requirements.
 Review and analysis of forthcoming/evolving sustainability disclosure regulations and their pertinence to the firm.
 ESG Data and Methodology Forum The ESG Chief Data Officer (the Chief Sustainability Office) Monthly Responsible for the development and implementation of UBS's ESG data strategy in line with the firm's overal data strategy and standardization of ESG methodologies for the Group.
 Group ESG methodologies standardization.
-Sustainability Disclosures Council The Sustainability CFO and the Head Corporate Responsibility (the Chief Sustainability Office) Three meetings (and ad-hoc if required) Decision-making body with oversight and accountability for reviewing and providing guidance on the firm's annual sustainability-related disclosures.
+Sustainability Disclosures Council The Sustainability CFO and the Head Corporate Responsibility (the Chief Sustainability Office) Three meetings (and ad-hoc if required) Decision-making body with oversigh and accountability for reviewing and providing guidance on the firm's annual sustainability-related disclosures.
 Sustainability and Climate Risk Initiative The CRO for Sustainability Ongoing Integrates sustainability, climate and environmental risks into the firm's risk management framework and standard processes.
 Further implementation of a multi- year transformation initiative to focus on delivering on regulatory expectations of climate and environmental risk into risk management and stress-testing frameworks.
 Net Zero Forum The CSO Monthly Oversees the net-zero financing, investing and own operations programs and monitors progress on defined milestones.
 Provides its endorsement of targets, the transition strategy options underpinning those targets and othe critical matters requiring approval at higher levels (e.g., the SCTF or the GEB).
 Approves methodological choices, baselines, status against plan, with information to a higher level (the SCTF).
-Agreement on scope of sectors and approach to setting consolidated lending targets (incl. methodologies / baselining).
-Determination of baselines and preliminary development of targets for sectors with material joint exposure.
-Feasibility of reporting options for Sustainability Report 2023.
 Sustainable Finance Group The CSO Convened by the Lead for Client Monthly Discusses sustainable finance activities and initiatives across the firm, bringing together key Key market, industry and regulatory trends and developments.